guyp98/h8_multistream_rtsp/README.md

 This repository includes scripts and examples for testing a Real-Time Streaming Protocol (RTSP) send script and receiving the stream using the Hailo-8 multistream solution.
 The provided instructions guide you through setting up and executing the RTSP send script and the multistream Hailo-8 receiver script.
 For users preferring C++, an alternative method is available with detailed build and run instructions.

+## Prerequisites

+Before using this repository, ensure the following prerequisites are met:

+- [Tappas](https://github.com/hailo-ai/tappas) installed.
+Follow the installation instructions in the Tappas documentation.

+  To run Tappas from prebuilt binaries in a Docker container, refer to the [Docker installation guide](https://github.com/hailo-ai/tappas/blob/master/docs/installation/docker-install.rst).

+  To build Tappas locally, follow the instructions in the [Tappas documentation](https://github.com/hailo-ai/tappas/blob/master/docs/installation/docker-install.rst).

 ## Testing Procedure

 ### first run the rtsp send script: